M.A., Global Shakespeare, University of Warwick and Queen Mary University of London

 My research focuses on environmental decolonial studies and looks at literature from former British, French, Portuguese and Spanish colonies in most of the Caribbean and parts of Latin America and Africa, which aims to challenge the "colonial archive" by rewriting cultural productions through the technique of "literary cannibalism".
 This is done by displacing cannibalism as an act of savagery projected onto former colonial people to its use to identify and expose the consumption and exploitation of people and land by European and North American colonial and imperial powers.

-The primary goal of my thesis is to theorise "literary cannibalism" as a set of practices through world-ecology and historical materialism, in order to consider past, present, and future issues related to the regions' socio-political and economic developments and environmental challenges and their representation in cultural productions.
+The primary goal of my thesis is to theorise "literary cannibalism" as a literary structure through world-ecology and historical materialism, in order to consider past, present, and future issues related to the regions' socio-political and economic developments and environmental challenges and their representation in cultural productions.
 By looking at how these cultural productions and material histories consider colonial, (neo)-imperial and neo-liberal practices and their role in the precipitation and exacerbation of climate change in these spaces.

-- 2020/2021: Editor of Interdisciplinary Essays on Cannibalism: Bites Here and There, book proposal accepted by Warwick Series in the Humanities (Routledge), Forthcoming.
+- 2020/2021: Editor of Bites Here and There: Interdisciplinary Essays on Cannibalism, book proposal accepted by Warwick Series in the Humanities (Routledge), Forthcoming.

-- 2020: "Ecopocalyptic Visions in Haitian and Mexican Landscapes of Exploitation" in Ethical Futures and Global Science Fiction, edited by Andrew Milner, Zachary Kendal, Aisling Smith and Giulia Champion, Palgrave Macmillan, Global Science Fiction Series.
-Due to be published on March 14, 2020
+- 2020: "Ecopocalyptic Visions in Haitian and Mexican Landscapes of Exploitation" in Ethical Futures and Global Science Fiction, edited by Andrew Milner, Zachary Kendal, Aisling Smith and Giulia Champion, Palgrave Macmillan, Global Science Fiction Series, forthcoming March 2020.

 - 2019-2020: Assistant Editor with Exchanges for a Special Issue on Cannibalism and one on Climate Fiction.